Real Estate Tips and Tricks

 Getting your house ready to put on the market can seem like an overwhelming task.
 Simplify the job by tackling one room at a time, with this detailed to-do checklist.
+This list of real estate tips and tricks can help get your home ready for a show!

 If you are short on time, it’s especially important to remember to prioritize this list.
-Cleaning, packing up and de-cluttering should be the top priority.
+Cleaning, packing up, and de-cluttering should be the top priority.
 You want to make your home look the best it can be – to get the most out of your sale while occurring in the least amount of time.
 Consulting Aaron J Graves once you have decided to sell – will expedite your process and ensure the best results for you and your family.

 Interested home buyers are going to be critical of your home.
 More than you can imagine.
 Most people don’t dust their house top to bottom weekly, but they will notice if yours isn’t.
 When your home is actively listed for sale, your job is to keep it in show condition until you are successfully “in the contract” to sell.